 Aspiring singers can now become extremely proficient without expensive coaches or schools.
 And one of the best tools for self-improvement is the singing app.
-Here are some of the top-rated singing app for both Android and iPhone.
+Here are some of the top-rated singing apps for both Android and iPhone.

 Sing!
-Karaoke is a free app available for Android and iOS.
+Karaoke is a free singing app available for Android and iOS.
 It’s great for both messing around with friends and practicing your skills at home.
 The library is loaded with more than 800,000 songs of varying skill levels.
 You can record yourself attempting complicated runs or holding out your vibrato, and then listen to it later.
 It’s a great way to hear the way your voice is progressing and identify areas for improvement.

 VoCo Vocal Coach